Katie Mitchell: Reputation

-Mitchell has been described as "a director who polarises audiences like no other" and "the closest thing the British theatre has to an auteur".
+Mitchell has been described as "a director who like no other" and "the closest thing the British theatre has to an auteur".
 In 2007, the artistic director of the NT accused the British press of affording Mitchell's productions "misogynistic reviews, where everything they say is predicated on her sex".

 Her productions have been described as "distinguished by the intensity of the emotions, the realism of the acting, and the creation of a very distinctive world" and accused of "a willful disregard for classic texts", but Mitchell suggests that while "there's a signature in every director's work", it is not her intent to work to a "strong personal signature".

 At the beginning of her career, Mitchell's process involved long and intensive rehearsal periods and use of Stanislavski's system.
 She regularly involves psychiatry in looking at characters, and in 2004 directed a series of workshops on Stanislavski and neuroscience at the NT studio.
 Since her 2006 play Waves, she has also experimented with video projections in a number of productions.